linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements ...

+### 02.05.2023
+- Topic: Slurch - Resumed development work
+- Directory: /posts/2023/May/02
+- Description: ``` 🚀🎉 After a 2-year hiatus, we've resumed development of our social media management tool Slurch!
+We're ready to take your social media strategy to the next level! #Slurch #SocialMediaMarketing #Innovation ```

 ### 01.05.2023
 - Topic: May with Linkspreed
 - Directory: /posts/2023/May/01